AngleSharp/AngleSharp/docs/tutorials/05-Migration.md

 Note: Same applies to the `Async` parsing (which is still recommended).
 Here we now have `ParseDocumentAsync`.

-Also the `HtmlParser` does no longer accept an `IConfiguration` in the constructor.
+Also, the `HtmlParser` does no longer accept an `IConfiguration` in the constructor.
 In this case we implicitly created an `BrowsingContext`, which we want to avoid to show the user what is really happening.
 Instead, a browsing context should be passed in now.

 The following old code